 A horizontal row of colorful butterflies in different sizes and positions, appearing as if in flight.
 The vibrant wings symbolize hope, healing, and remembrance after child loss.
 GPS Hope - Grieving Parents Sharing HOPE.

-NOTE: This was partially taken from the Grieving Parents Sharing Hope podcast episode 332.
+NOTE: This was partially taken from the Grieving Parents Sharing Hope podcast episode 338.
 Click here to listen to the full discussion, or look for the Grieving Parents Sharing Hope podcast on your favorite listening app.
-The episode features author and podcast host Laura Diehl in conversation with Bobby and Gabby Bisterfeld, who have both lost two siblings.

 If you would like gentle support as you navigate life after child loss, I’ve created a free guide to walk with you.
 Sign below and get your copy.